drduh/macOS-Security-and-Privacy-Guide/README.md

 Services on macOS are managed by **launchd**.
 See [launchd.info](https://launchd.info).

-You can also run [KnockKnock](https://objective-see.com/products/knockknock.html) that shows more information about startup items.
+You can manage and see more information about software that runs at login in [System Settings](https://support.apple.com/guide/mac-help/change-login-items-settings-mtusr003).
+You can see installed System, Quick Look, Finder, and other extensions in [System Settings](https://support.apple.com/guide/mac-help/change-extensions-settings-mchl8baf92fe) as well.

 * Use `launchctl list` to view running user agents
 * Use `sudo launchctl list` to view running system daemons